lucas-naman/ProjectH/Api-Gateway/README.md

-# ProjectM
+# PROJECT M API GATEWAY

-> Rest API Microservices For Project M
+> Rest API Gateway for Project M All request form clients should go to this Api.
+> Then this Api request the right microservice to serve the client.

 ## Quick Start Using Venv